Open quantum system: History

-In 1927, John von Neumann introduced the concept of density matrices to describe the statistical state of a quantum system, providing a mathematical framework for handling mixed states due to environmental interactions.
+In 1927, John von Neumann introduced the concept of density matrices to describe the statistical state of a quantum system, providing a mathematical framework for handling mixed states due to statistical ensembles and later to environmental interactions.
 This formalism became a cornerstone for studying open quantum systems, allowing for the description of mixed states arising from system-environment coupling.

 In the 1940s, Felix Bloch developed an approach to understand nuclear spin systems in a magnetic field, as in nuclear magnetic resonance (NMR).
 His work laid the groundwork for studying relaxation and decoherence processes, introducing the first quantum master equation.
 This was later generalized to treat generic two-state quantum systems.

 In the 1950s and 1960s, the quantum master equation was developed to describe the time evolution of open quantum systems.
-Alfred Redfield introduced the Redfield equation in 1957, a Markovian master equation for weakly coupled systems.
+Alfred Redfield introduced the Redfield equation in 1957, a Markovian master equation for weakly coupled systems that used the Born-Markov approximation.
 However, it does not always guarantee density matrix positivity.

 In 1970, H. Dieter Zeh formalized decoherence in his seminal paper.
 In the 1970s, the Lindblad equation, independently proposed by Göran Lindblad, Andrzej Kossakowski, and George Sudarshan (GKSL equation), provided a general Markovian framework ensuring complete positivity and trace preservation.

 In 1981, Amir Caldeira and Anthony J. Leggett introduced the Caldeira–Leggett model, modeling the environment as harmonic oscillators linearly coupled to the system.
 This model is widely used for studying quantum dissipation and decoherence.

 Theoretical methods for non-Markovian dynamics, accounting for environmental memory effects, were developed in the 1950s and 1960s through the Nakajima–Zwanzig formalism.

-These approaches gained broader application in the 1980s and 1990s, advancing the understanding of quantum decoherence and entanglement in strongly coupled systems.
+In the 1980s and 1990s, these same techniques gained broader application in advancing the understanding of quantum decoherence and entanglement in strongly coupled systems.
+They are now used in quantum information for studying dissipative phenomena in open quantum systems.
+With the development of quantum information in the 1990s and 2000s, new techniques have been tried such as Non-Markovian dynamics and numerical methods.